 The valuation date for LPT is 1 November 2021.
 This means that you will need to value your property as if it had existed on 1 November 2021.

 Your LPT charge is based on the valuation of your property as at 1 November 2021.
-Your valuation of your property on this date determines your LPT charge for 2023 to 2025.
+Your valuation of your property on this date determines your LPT charge for 2024 and 2025.

 For more information and helpful examples, please see Properties that become liable for LPT.